Prayer/Meditation Room

 It goes without saying that white marble is the perfect backdrop for a place of worship.
 If you don’t have a marbled space for your deities and idols- you can easily recreate the effect with some wallpapers with a marble theme.

 You can put it on the wall behind the deities.
-This way, you can bring some soothing energy into your home and make your home look like a miniature temple.
+This way, you can bring in some soothing energy into your home and make your home look like a miniature temple.

 Pooja room wallpaper designs with lotuses

 Lotuses have a special place in Indian philosophy.
-These beautiful flowers have close ties to Hinduism, Buddhism, and Jainism.
+These beautiful flowers have close ties to Hinduism, Buddhism and Jainism.
 It is the flower associated with many Hindu Gods- most notable of them being Lord Vishnu and his avatar Lord Krishna.

 It is also linked to Lord Buddha- who is often depicted with a lotus in his hand, or in his “padmapani” form.
-Lotuses symbolize purity, wisdom, tranquillity, regeneration, and enlightenment.
+Lotuses symbolize purity, wisdom, tranquillity, regeneration and enlightenment.

 Home mandir wallpapers

-At the end of the day- your mandir is the spiritual center of your home, and you can decorate it as you like.
+At the end of the day- your mandir is the spiritual centre of your home, and you can decorate it as you like.
 Create a space where you can communicate with the divine and get in touch with your inner self.

 Remember- this is the space from which serenity radiates.
 If you can create a beautiful home for your Gods- you will find inner peace, and the lords will shower their blessings on you.

-Wall Curry has many beautiful options for you to decorate your pooja room.
+Wall Curry has many beautiful options for you to decorate your Pooja room.
 Browse our collection and order today!

-Which home mandir wallpaper is best for the pooja room?
+Which wallpaper is best for pooja room?

-How can I decorate my puja room?
+How can I decorate my Puja room?